 Trade-offs and Limitations

 The big advantage of indexes is faster data retrieval.
 On the flip side, indexes add overhead to write operations, like INSERT, UPDATE, and DELETE, as indexes must be updated as well.
 Indexes also take up disk space.

 Because of this, you may not want to index write-heavy tables.
 Dexter does not currently try to identify these tables automatically, but you can pass them in by hand.

-As for other limitations, Dexter does not try to create multicolumn indexes.
-This will likely change in the future.
+As for other limitations, Dexter does not try to create multicolumn indexes (edit: this is no longer the case).
 Dexter also assumes the search_path for queries is the same as the user running Dexter.
 You’ll still need to create unique constraints on your own.
 Dexter also requires the HypoPG extension, which isn’t available on some hosted providers like Heroku and Amazon RDS.